 This is an autologous procedure where the platelets are harvested from the patient’s own blood.
 After separating the platelets in a centrifuge, it is injected into the source of pain or point of injury.

 Plantar fasciitis treatments that aim to heal the torn tissue can provide permanent pain relief.
-They can also strengthen the tissue and allow you to continue with your sports activities or busy lifestyle.
+They can also strengthen the tissue and allow you to continue with sports activities or a busy lifestyle.
 If your current treatment is not working, consult with your doctor regarding these treatments.